Nicola Materazzi: Working under Enzo Ferrari

-On a late evening in Ferrari's office, the two discussed the project for an engine, where Materazzi clearly stated that a road car engine with three litres of displacement should allow for at least 400 horsepower, and not merely 300 as the initial specification stated.
-Ferrari took this bold statement as an opportunity to delegate the responsibility to him, something which Materazzi initially declined due to other racing commitments but reluctantly accepted after the insistence from the old man.
-The work on the engine then led to more work on the general layout of the (288) GTO vehicle, where Materazzi chose to install the engine longitudinally, to allow better space and equal exhaust lengths for the turbocharging.
+On a late evening in Ferrari's office, the two discussed the project for an engine, where Materazzi clearly stated that a road car engine with three litres of displacement should allow for at least 400 horsepower and not merely 300, as the initial specification stated.
+Ferrari took this bold statement as an opportunity to delegate the responsibility to him, something Materazzi initially declined due to other racing commitments but reluctantly accepted after the insistence of the old man.
+The work on the engine then led to more work on the general layout of the (288) GTO vehicle, where Materazzi chose to install the engine longitudinally to allow better space and equal exhaust lengths for the turbocharging.

-The GTO Evoluzione was unfortunately a victim of the cancellation of FISA Group B championship.
+The GTO Evoluzione was unfortunately a victim of the cancellation of the FISA Group B championship.
 It was ready and should have been produced in the numbers required for homologation but for the deaths of Toivonen and Cresto.
-The few cars that were built were sold to a handful of enthusiasts and one or more remained parked in a corner of the workshops.
+The few cars that were built were sold to a handful of enthusiasts, and one or more remained parked in a corner of the workshops.
 Ferrari entrusted one of the experienced test drivers to try it on the road and asked Materazzi why the car would be "killed" and if it could please be developed into a road car.

-Materazzi pointed out to Ferrari that it would be very tricky to develop a car in a very short space of time but that it could be possible if he did not have interference from people and politics.
-Ferrari thus invited Materazzi to choose his collaborators and - due to his habit of noting everything day by day in a diary - wrote down "Materazzi, no rompicoglioni" : Materazzi, no ball-busters (interfering).
-This agreement after the meeting meant that the project for a new car (the name was not yet chosen) started on the 10th of June 1986.
+Materazzi pointed out to Ferrari that it would be very tricky to develop a car in a very short space of time, but that it could be possible if he did not have interference from people and politics.
+Ferrari thus invited Materazzi to choose his collaborators and, due to his habit of noting everything day by day in a diary, wrote down "Materazzi, no rompicoglioni": Materazzi, no ball-busters (interfering).
+This agreement after the meeting meant that the project for a new car (the name was not yet chosen) started on 10 June 1986.
 It was not possible to schedule a launch in October (Frankfurt) because that would have clashed with the Alfa Romeo 164.
-Instead of postponing the date, Mr Ferrari insisted that the car be presented before the August holidays, putting considerable pressure on Materazzi to complete the work in just 12 months, which was achieved by working on week-ends and bank holidays.
-The car was presented to the press during a relatively low key event at the Civic Centre in Maranello on 21 July 1987, where (from left to right) Materazzi, Fioravanti, Ferrari, Razelli sat at the table to answer questions from the press.
+Instead of postponing the date, Mr. Ferrari insisted that the car be presented before the August holidays, putting considerable pressure on Materazzi to complete the work in just 12 months, which was achieved by working on week-ends and bank holidays.
+The car was presented to the press during a relatively low-key event at the Civic Centre in Maranello on 21 July 1987, where (from left to right) Materazzi, Fioravanti, Ferrari, and Razelli sat at the table to answer questions from the press.